 Who I am:

 I am PintsizedPioneer (Ben Chung): Amateur linguist, insatiable foodie, and chronically single 20-something.
-Just your typical gay, Jewish Asian-American who wants to get out and see the world.

 I was born in the port city of Incheon, South Korea.
 However, I was quickly moved to the United States where I grew up mostly in the flat Midwest.